5/5/2025

 speaker

-Hi, this is Serena on for Mohit.
+Hi, this is Serena.
+I'm from Mohit.
 Congrats on the great quarter.
-First, I wanted to ask a clarification question on ingress, gross net.
-I think previously you guys have said you would expect some tailwind from the lower phase in the rebate under Part D redesign.
+First, I wanted to ask a clarification question on Ingresa growth to net.
+I think previously you guys have said you would expect some tailwind from the lower phase-in of rebate under Part D redesign.
 So I was wondering if that was any bit of a factor this year.
-And then wanted to ask on the phase three program for 568, how are you thinking about the number of sites, any ex-US sites, and then any other changes in how the studies will be run versus the phase two beyond the selection of just one dose?
+And then wanted to ask on the phase three program for 568.
+How are you thinking about the number of sites, any ex-US sites, and then any other changes in how the studies will be run versus the Phase II beyond the selection of just one dose?
 Thanks.

 speaker

-Yeah, from the Med D design change on the mandatory rebates, that was a slight benefit.
+Yeah, from the Med-D design change on the mandatory rebates, that was a slight benefit.
 I'd call it like 1%.
 And that was a tailwind entering into this year.
-But that will, of course, be more than absorbed by the incremental contracting, which really is what's going to drive continued growth and value for ingress and for the company going forward.
-Irene, do you want to comment on 568?
-Yeah,
+But that will, of course, be more than absorbed by the incremental contracting, which really is what's going to drive continued growth and value for Ingress and for the company going forward.
+Irie, do you want to comment on phase three?

 speaker

-we'll obviously provide more information as we get the remaining studies within the program up and running.
-But just a couple of comments.
-The first study is a US only study for the phase three.
-And as you mentioned, it is a single dose level of 20 milligrams, one to one randomization with placebo.
-So very simple in design.
-And we are taking all the learnings that we achieve from the phase two, which we can talk more about once the full program is up and running.
-The number of sites doesn't increase substantially, which I think is really important.
-Because if you remember, our phase two was a study that was run over a number of sites and a relatively complex adaptive trial design.
+Yeah, we'll obviously provide more information as we get the remaining studies within the program up and running, but just a couple of comments.
+The first study is a U.S.-only study for the phase three, and as you mentioned, it is a single-dose level of 20 milligrams, one-to-one randomization with placebo, so very simple in design.
+And we are taking all the learnings that we achieved from the phase two which we can talk more about once the full program is up and running.
+The number of sites doesn't increase substantially which I think is really important because if you remember our phase two was a study that was run over a number of sites and a relatively complex adaptive trial design.
 So we think the simplicity of the phase three program that we've designed and are implementing will be beneficial for us moving forward.

 speaker